 Cage Diving Cape Town

-Viewing Great White Sharks from a cage is the most famous dive in South Africa with thousands of tourists ticking this activity of their bucket list every year.
+Viewing Great White Sharks from a cage is the most famous dive related activity in South Africa with thousands of tourists ticking this off their bucket list every year.
 It is not really a dive, with participants standing in a cage suspended from the side of a boat.
 The sharks are lured to the boat with bait and the massive Great Whites can often be seen from up close.

 Cage diving can be done around seal island in False Bay from Simonstown, but is seasonal with sharks only being in the area from February to September.
 Great White sharks can be seen from Gansbaai, about a 2 hour drive from Cape Town all year round.

 - Mid Range – The Hotel Glencairn is a very convenient stay for diving in False Bay less than 100m walk from Pisces Divers.